MatthewNoyce/Dissertation/README.md

 This is the source code used for the Dissertation titled Comparing Detection and Tracking Algorithms on Drone Footage for the Feasibility of use in Search and Rescue Operations.
+All models created during this dissertation can be found at https://drive.google.com/drive/folders/1MNqh4f5SELWSG_eQQdlzFIWMZUV1EFl8?usp=drive_link
 All datasets used can be found at https://macvi.org/dataset